ethersphere/bee-docs/docs/develop/access-the-swarm/erasure-coding.md

   0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0
 ```

-This means that there is no need for you to inform downloaders that a file you have uploaded uses erasure coding, as even with the default download behaviour reconstruction of the source file will be attempted if any chunks are missing.
+This means that there is no need to inform downloaders that a file uses erasure coding, as even with the default download behaviour reconstruction of the source file will be attempted if any chunks are missing.